ericclack/pygamezero_candy/doc/part4.rst

        # Check for gaps starting at the top of the screen
        # Can we just check the first row?
        # Place a new tile into any gaps we find
-       # The existing code will make them fall down the screen.
+       # The existing code will make them fall down the screen?

-How did this compare with yours?
+How did this compare with your algorithm?
+Which one do you want to try?

 Now can you use what you've already practiced to turn your algorithm into Python code?
+If you get stuck you can always scroll down to see some example code, but do try to do it yourself first.

 Make it a match 3 game